 Connect the VM to the database

-As the final step in the migration process, Contoso admins update the connection string of the app to point to the Azure Database for MySQL.
+As the final step in the migration process, Contoso admins update the connection string of the application to point to the application database running on the

-They make an SSH connection to the OSTICKETWEB VM using Putty or another SSH client.
-The VM is private so they connect using the private IP address.
+OSTICKETWEBVM by using PuTTY or another SSH client.
+The VM is private, so connect by using the private IP address.

-They update settings so that the OSTICKETWEB VM can communicate with the OSTICKETMYSQL database.
-Currently the configuration is hardcoded with the on-premises IP address 172.16.0.43.
+OSTICKETMYSQLVM.
+Currently, the configuration is hardcoded with the on-premises IP address

 Before the update: